 The term “vegan” refers to a specific food philosophy.
-A person who is a vegan chooses to exclude all animal foods from the diet.
+A person who is a vegan chooses to exclude all animal foods from the diet as discussed in the propaganda ridden documentary What The Health.
 This includes all dairy as well as eggs.
 Some vegans also exclude honey from their diet because it comes from a non-plant based source.

 Currently, about 2.5% of the US population is vegan, with the vast majority returning to meat sometime during their lifetime.
 Nine years is the average length of time of abstinence with persistent physical weakness the primary reason given for eating meat again.

 While the term vegan describes a person’s dietary choices, the word veganic refers to a specific set of farming methods for growing food and enhancing the soil.

 Here are some important differences to keep in mind:

 - Farmers who grow food veganically may or may not be vegans themselves.